Solving for multi-class: a survey and synthesis: Decision-trees

 This would work well if each of the classes is quite distinct and clustered around a strong center.
-But for more diffuse classes, especially those with multiple centers, it would make more sense to use a metric designed specifically for sets of points rather than this somewhat crude adaptation of a vector metric.
+For more diffuse classes, however, especially those with multiple centers, it would make more sense to use a metric designed specifically for sets of points rather than the above adaptation of a vector metric.
 In this regard, the Hausdorff metric seems tailor-made for the application.
 The Hausdorff metric measures the distance between two subsets in a metric space, which is one way to conceptualize the training data.

 For training samples from a pair of classes---two finite sets of points---the Hausdorff distance works out to \citep{Ott1993,Gulick1992}: \begin{eqnnon} D_{Hij} = \max \left \lbrace \min_k | \vec x_k - \vec x_l|~,~\min_l | \vec x_k - \vec x_l| ~ ;~y_k=i;~y_l=j \right \rbrace \end{eqnnon}